Skip to Content

 Not because the technology suddenly got better - though it did.
 Because for the first time, the limiting factor is not resources, not collaboration, not waiting.
 The limiting factor is articulation.
 And that is a problem I know how to work on.

 A display on a boat and a wearable on a wrist sharing the same token for an icon colour.
 A design decision made once, expressed everywhere, maintained in one place.
 Digital and physical, finally speaking the same language.
+Unified and seamless UX across different platforms and contexts.

 That is what all the infrastructure is for.
-The context engineering, the pipelines, the automated workflows, the self-healing branches - they are not the destination.
+The context design, the pipelines, the automated workflows, the self-healing branches - they are not the destination.
 They are what makes the journey fast enough to actually complete.

 The limiter was always the only thing in the way.